Galloway's Mickey & Minnie's Inn sold, closing temporarily

 Den Boer was looking to expand her business endeavors and purchase a restaurant.
 Seeing Mickey & Minnie’s listed online drew in her and her father, and she fell in love with the building’s atmosphere, she said.

-"My dad and I came in and were very interested in it, and then it was pretty much all of our ducks in a row," Den Boer said.
+“My dad and I came in and were very interested in it, and then it was pretty much all of our ducks in a row,” said Den Boer, who also owns the Starcade in the Hamilton Mall.

 Contact Eric Conklin: